Demi Lovato ‘Devastated’ After Friend Dies From Drug Overdose

 Demi Lovato has been left “devastated” after losing a friend, Thomas, to a drug overdose.
-The singer – who’s been very vocal about her battle with drug addiction in the past – opened up about the passing of her friend on Instagram Stories this week as she described addiction as being a “terrible disease.”
+The singer — who’s been very vocal about her battle with her own drug addiction in the past — opened up about the passing of her friend on her Instagram stories this week, describing addiction as a “terrible disease.”

 As reported by E!
 News, the mourning “Cool For The Summer” singer shared a black and white photo of Thomas as she also got candid about drug addiction with her 74.5 million followers.

 “Devastated.
 Please hold your loved ones tight.
 Tell them they are special and that you love them.
-Make sure they know it,” Lovato told fans via the social media site this week, adding, “RIP to my boo @sirtruss” with three black hearts.
+Make sure they know it,” Demi told fans via the social media site this week, adding, “RIP to my boo @sirtruss” with three black hearts.

-Demi then continued to speak about addiction on her account, as she added that she was left “crushed” by her friend’s sudden passing.
+She then continued to speak about addiction on her account, adding that she was left “crushed” by her friend’s sudden passing.

 “Addiction is NO joke.. heaven gained this beautiful angel last night because of that terrible disease,” she said.
 “I’m crushed and will always miss you @sirtruss.”